QuentinRa/blog.quentinra.dev/tools/inno-setup/index.md

 <hr class="sr">

-## Keep folder
+## Keep folders

-If you added a folder with files inside and you want the instruction to re-create the same folder with the installer then replace
+If you added a folder because you need the same folder with the same files inside then replace

 ```bash